 Case study: How All Good uses Tracksuit to move faster

-All Good is a New Zealand owned and operated business that works with Fairtrade and organic growers to bring Kiwis ingredients and products they can trust.
+All Good is a company that works with Fairtrade and organic growers to bring customers ingredients and products they can trust.
 They’re a small business taking on big competitors and they know the strength of their brand is the slingshot they need against the goliaths.

 When distracted customers are browsing supermarket shelves, or rushing to complete an online grocery order, the products they reach for will be the distinctive and memorable ones.

 No one knows this more than Faye Macgregor, General Manager at All Good.
 Faye knows that what gets measured gets managed, so having a tool to measure brand growth has allowed for better planning, messaging, calculating ROI on marketing activity, and understanding which campaigns are working best.

 And, of course, proving market demand to retailers.

 Without being able to measure brand marketing activity, there’s no way of taking an evidence-led approach to brand building.

 Brand tracking gives you inside knowledge on what people really think.
 Plus, which other competitors they’re considering.